dcmwijaya/SIAKLIK/README.md

 <br><br>

 ## Reminder
-1.You can see the shortcomings of this website in the patient data update section.
+1. You can see the shortcomings of this website in the patient data update section.
 In that section, it still does not display the value obtained from the database, so it feels less user friendly.<br><br>
-2.If the database auto-increment is still not in order, then you can do the following in phpMyAdmin:<br>
+2. If the database auto-increment is still not in order, then you can do the following in phpMyAdmin:<br>

 ```bash
 SET  @num := 0;
 UPDATE your_table SET id = @num := (@num+1);
 ALTER TABLE your_table AUTO_INCREMENT =1;
 ```

+<br><br>

+## Disclaimer
+This application has been created by including third-party sources.
+Third parties here are service providers, whose services are in the form of libraries, frameworks, and others.
+I thank you very much for the service.
+It has proven to be very helpful and implementable.

 <br><br>